sytest0r/express-starter/README.md

 - Run `make develop` at the root of this project.
 - Visit the app at http://localhost:3000.
 - Make your code changes!
 The app will reload whenever you save.

+## Shipyard installation instructions

+- Create a new application on Shipyard
+- Add this repo to the app
+- No additional service configuration needed
+- No env vars need to be set